Holiday countdown checklist: Master the 2021 retail landscape

 In our 2021 Holiday Gifting Survey,

-we asked respondents when they intended to start their festive season shopping, and 68% said they had already begun.
-With the festive shopping season starting earlier, you’ll need to start promotion sooner, too.
+we asked respondents when they intended to start their holiday shopping, and 68% said they had already begun.
+With the holiday shopping season starting earlier, you’ll need to start promotion sooner, too.

 What to do: